Fedora is a Linux-based operating system created in 2003 as a community distribution called the Fedora Project.

 Fedora CoreOS provides a minimal image of Fedora which includes just the bare essentials.
 In other words, it is meant for deployment in cloud computing.
 It provides Fedora CoreOS images which are optimized minimal images for deploying containers.

 Fedora is a distribution that uses a package management system.
-This system is based on rpm, the RPM Package Manager, with several higher level tools built on top of it, most notably PackageKit (default gui) and yum (command-line tool).
+This system is based on rpm, the RPM Package Manager, with several higher-level tools built on top of it, most notably PackageKit (default GUI) and yum (command-line tool).

 As of Fedora 22, yum has been replaced by DNF.
 The Gnome Package Manager is another GUI package manager.